shayko18/CarND-Vehicle-Detection/writeup_report.md

 ####1.
 Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's a [link to my video result](https://github.com/shayko18/CarND-Vehicle-Detection/blob/master/project_video_with_cars.mp4)

-I aslo added the lane lines from the last project.
+I aslo added the **lane lines** from the last project.

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 The pipeline for each frame is in the function process_image(...)
 (Lines 653-776).
 The stages in the pipeline:

 - Each frame is passed in the SVC using the function search_windows(...)
-(Lines 735-740). and we get all the detected windows on this frame.
+(Lines 735-740).
+The output gives us all the "hot" windows on this frame.
-- We try to filter out false detection on this frame using the heatmap on it, using a configurable threshold (I set it to 5) (Lines 743-747)
+- I try to filter out false detections on this frame using the heatmap only on this frame and by using a configurable threshold (I set it to 5) (Lines 743-747)
-- We want also to filter the results over time (frames), so we save the last `n_frames_history` frames heatmap (set it to 15) (Lines 749-751)
+- I want also to filter the results over time (frames), so we save the last `n_frames_history` frames heatmap (set it to 15) (Lines 749-751)
 - To get the estimation on the current frame we create a heatmap_over_time using all the last heatmaps we saved.
 (Lines 752)
-- I than threshold this new map using a new threshold which is the single frame threshold times the number of history heatmaps (Lines 753-754)-
+- I than threshold this new map using a new threshold which is the single frame threshold (5) times the number of history heatmaps (15) (Lines 753-754)
 - I then used `scipy.ndimage.measurements.label()` to identify individual blobs in this heatmap_over_time and we assume each blob corresponded to a vehicle.
 (Lines 756)
 - I constructed bounding boxes to cover the area of each blob detected (Lines 757)